Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

-However, to gain a more general picture of the process, we might be interested in the \textbf{coarse-grained dynamics}: namely, how the pdf of the system evolves in the large scale limit.
-This corresponds to the \emph{macroscopic} level of description.
 There are two possible macroscopic limits from mesoscopic equations: the macroscopic limit in time or in space.
-When we consider the macroscopic limit in time of the C-K equation, we obtain the \textbf{Master equation}; when we consider the macroscopic limit both in time and in the state space of the C-K equation, we obtain the \textbf{Fokker-Planck }(F-P) equation.
+When we consider the macroscopic limit in time of the C-K equation, we obtain the \textbf{Master equation}; when we consider the macroscopic limit both in time and in the state space of the C-K equation, we obtain the famous \textbf{Fokker-Planck equation} (F-P).